MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-custom-channel.md

 ---
-title: "Configure custom messaging channel | MicrosoftDocs"
+title: Configure custom messaging channel
-description: "Learn what a custom channel is and how to configure the channel, or bring your own channel, in Omnichannel for Customer Service." ms.date: 02/21/2022 ms.topic: how-to
+description: Learn what a custom channel is and how to configure the channel, or bring your own channel, in Omnichannel for Customer Service. ms.date: 02/23/2022 ms.topic: how-to
 author: neeranelli
 ms.author: nenellim